 This play is dynamic, colourful and very funny.
-There's a host of famous characters from Mexican history including, General Zaragoza, President Juárez and even Zorro- I just had to include Zorro in the play!
+There's a host of famous characters from Mexican history including, General Zaragoza, President Juárez and even Zorro makes an appearance.
 Also, there are some rather humorous villains, including Napoleon III – “Emperor of the French”.
 It's the perfect centerpiece for your school's/community's festivities on May 5th.

 The play is suitable for performance by children aged 8 to 10.
 The run-time for the performance is 20 minutes.
 There is a total of 29 roles; 4 roles are recommended for acting by girls, 5 roles are recommended for performance by boys.
 With doubling and cutting of roles, the play could be performed by 22 children.

 Grandpa's House, Goliad, Texas, May 4th, 2013; various locations in Mexico and France 1861-1862

 GRANDPA: Cinco de Mayo is about even more than that my young friends!
 It is about the bravery of ordinary Mexicans and their leader: General Ignacio Zaragoza, who was born right here in our town.

 GRANDPA: Yes, but back then it was called Bahía del Espíritu Santo.
 Hey, I've got a book that explains everything you need to know about Cinco de Mayo.